bsn-si/ocex-cli/README.md

 ```

 #### Remove
-Its dangerous operation, because with owner will be remove all related contract & coupons from database.
+An owner can be removed, all related contracts & coupons will be removed from the management tool DB as well.
 Delete looks like:

 ``` bash
 ➜  ~ ocex-cli owner remove Bob